 SnapRestore

-Rapid data restoration in ONTAP from a snapshot is delivered by NetApp SnapRestore technology.
+Rapid data restoration in ONTAP from a snapshot is delivered by NetApp SnapRestore technology, which allows you to instantly restore the state of an AFF volume or an ASA LUN.

 When a critical dataset is unavailable, critical business operations are down.
 Tapes can break, and even restores from disk-based backups can be slow to transfer across the network.
 SnapRestore avoids these problems by delivering near instantaneous restoration of datasets.
 Even petabyte-scale databases can be completely restored with just a few minutes of effort.

-There are two forms of SnapRestore - file/LUN-based and volume-based.
+There are two forms of SnapRestore on an AFF system - file-based and volume-based:

 -

-Individual files or LUNs can be restored in seconds, whether it is a 2TB LUN or a 4KB file.
+Individual AFF files, LUNs, and namespaces and individual ASA LUNs and namespaces can be restored in seconds, whether it is a 2TB LUN or a 4KB file.

 -

-The container of files or LUNs can be restored in seconds, whether it is 10GB or 100TB of data.
+The complete contents of an AFF volume can be restored in seconds, whether it is 10GB or 100TB of data.

-The reason SnapRestore works so quickly and efficiently is due to the nature of a snapshot, which is essentially a parallel read-only view of the contents of a volume at a specific point in time.
+The reason SnapRestore works so quickly and efficiently is due to the nature of a snapshot, which is essentially a parallel read-only view of the contents of a volume, LUN, or namespace at a specific point in time.
 The active blocks are the real blocks that can be changed, while the snapshot is a read-only view into the state of the blocks that constitute the files and LUNs at the time the snapshot was created.

 ONTAP only permits read-only access to snapshot data, but the data can be reactivated with SnapRestore.
 The snapshot is reenabled as a read-write view of the data, returning the data to its prior state.
-SnapRestore can operate at the volume or the file level.
+SnapRestore can operate at the volume, file, LUN or namespace level.
 The technology is essentially the same with a few minor differences in behavior.

-Volume-based SnapRestore returns the entire volume of data to an earlier state.
+Volume-based SnapRestore returns the contents of an entire volume to an earlier state.
 This operation does not require data movement, meaning that the restore process is essentially instantaneous, although the API or CLI operation might take a few seconds to be processed.
 Restoring 1GB of data is no more complicated or time-consuming than restoring 1PB of data.
 This capability is the primary reason many enterprise customers migrate to ONTAP storage systems.
 It delivers an RTO measured in seconds for even the largest datasets.

 One drawback to volume-based SnapRestore is caused by the fact that changes within a volume are cumulative over time.
 Therefore, each snapshot and the active file data are dependent on the changes leading up to that point.
 Reverting a volume to an earlier state means discarding all the subsequent changes that had been made to the data.
 What is less obvious, however, is that this includes subsequently created snapshots.
 This is not always desirable.